-The percentage increase in the median remuneration of employees is 13.26%.
+The percentage increase in the median remuneration of employees in the Financial Year 2020-21 is 6.56%.

 Remuneration has been calculated on the basis of annual Cost to Company including Performance Bonus @100% excluding Insurance Premium, Leave Encashment, non - qualified stock appreciation rights plan (SAR)/ Restricted Stock Unit (RSU), Long Term Incentive Plan (LTIP), Company Car.